Funeral Wake Etiquette in Singapore

 - If you intend to share photos and videos of the funeral wake online, it is important to act responsibly and respect the privacy of grieving friends and family.

 It is advisable to leave the photography and videography taken to professionals or designated family members, who can handle this with the utmost respect and care.

 Paying Respect and Joss Sticks

 To pay your respects, you may bow in front of the altar of the deceased.
 While bowing, you may offer a quiet prayer, or simply speak a few words in your heart to the deceased.
 This is considered to be universally acceptable behaviour, regardless of religious beliefs.

 Some Chinese families may burn joss sticks for their loved ones who have recently parted.
 If you are accustomed to using joss sticks, a member of the family (most likely one you know) will accompany you to the altar and pass you the joss sticks, allowing you to pay respects to the deceased.

-You may offer a cash contribution to help the bereaving family subsidise the cost of holding the funeral.
+You may offer a cash contribution to help the bereaved family subsidise the cost of holding the funeral.
 In Chinese tradition, this practice is referred to as offering “white gold” or “bai jin”.

 What’s the Red String for?

-In most funeral wakes in Singapore, you’ll see a paper plate with peanuts, melon seeds and pieces of red threads on every table.
+At most funeral wakes in Singapore, you’ll see a paper plate with peanuts, melon seeds and pieces of red threads on every table.
 If you’ve ever wondered what this piece of string represents, it is believed to ward off any “bad luck” that you may happen to pick up when attending the funeral wake.
-You may take one, but do remember to dispose it before you reach home.
+You may take one and tie it around your finger, but do remember to dispose of it before you reach home.

 Need Help Arranging a Funeral Wake?